 Introduction to C Programming Language

 In this article, I am going to give you a brief introduction to the C Programming Language.
-Please read our previous article where we discussed what is program and programming in detail.
+Please read our previous article where we discussed Platform Dependency in C Language.
 As part of this article, I am going to discuss the following pointers in detail.

 - What is C Language?